-It marks the famous harvesting festival in India known by various names all over the country.
+It marks the famous harvesting festival in India, known by various names all over the country.

-In ancient times, people believed that on this day the Sun assumes a position above the point of intersection of the equator and the meridians, marking the commencement of the Spring season.
+In ancient times, people believed that on this day, the Sun assumes a position above the point of intersection of the equator and the meridians, marking the commencement of the Spring season.

 The sight of this bright Gudi is a treat to the eyes.
-Some people believe that Gudi was first raised to symbolize Lord Ram’s victory and happiness on returning to Ayoghya after slaying Ravana.
+The people believe that Gudi was first raised to symbolize Lord Ram’s victory and happiness on returning to Ayodhya after slaying Ravana.